 World Vision serves West Virginia, with a focus in Barbour County.
-Our work in Appalachia began in the early 1980's.
+Our work in Appalachia began in 1981.

-Our programs include Essential Supplies, Teacher Resource Center, Building Materials, Youth Empowerment Program, KidREACH, Mission Trips, as well as several other youth-focused projects.
+Our programs include Essential Supplies, Teacher Resource Center, Building Materials, KidREACH, Mission Trips, as well as several other youth-focused projects.

-In FY12, we served more than 135,000 children, youth, and adults in Appalachia with our nearly 300 partner organizations and more than 200 volunteers.
+In 2015, we served nearly 190,000 children, youth, and adults in Appalachia with our more than 225 partner organizations and more than 340 volunteers.
 In addition, nearly 1,800 people came to Appalachia to serve on mission trips.

 A break for mom, a safer home, and new relationships

 Angel and David Conrad of Grafton, West Virginia, received more than just home repairs when the Korean Church of Queens from New York reached out to them this summer through World Vision U.S. mission trips.